BryanBradfo/BryanBradfo/README.md

 ## **About Me**

 I am Bryan, a **Computer Scientist**.
-I am driven by the potential of artificial intelligence to address complex challenges and create impactful solutions.
+I am driven by the potential of artificial intelligence (AI) to address complex challenges and create impactful solutions.
 Outside of work, I love traveling to explore new countries and cultures.

 <details>